intel/intel-xpu-backend-for-triton/README.md

 ## Compile PyTorch and Triton from source

-Currently, Intel XPU Backend for Triton requires a special version of PyTorch and both need to be compiled at the same time.
+Currently, Intel® XPU Backend for Triton\* requires a special version of PyTorch and both need to be compiled at the same time.

-Before compiling PyTorch and Intel XPU Backend for Triton you need to initialize the toolchain.
+Before compiling PyTorch and Intel® XPU Backend for Triton\* you need to initialize the toolchain.
 By default, it is installed to `/opt/intel/oneapi`:

 ```shell